 The first step in recovery will involve detoxification.
 Alcohol detox is sometimes tenuous, as withdrawal symptoms can become unpredictable and severe.
 It is never advisable to attempt to detox alone without medical supervision, as serious health risks are possible, necessitating emergency medical intervention.
 During a medical detox the individual will be closely monitored throughout the process.
 As withdrawal symptoms emerge, the detox team will administer the medications that will greatly reduce the discomfort of withdrawal.

-Psychotherapy forms the basis of addiction treatment, utilizing evidence-based approaches such as cognitive behavioral therapy, dialectical behavior therapy, and motivation enhancement to help individuals make the needed changes in their thoughts and behaviors.
+Psychotherapy: Psychotherapy forms the basis of addiction treatment, utilizing evidence-based approaches such as cognitive behavioral therapy, dialectical behavior therapy, and motivation enhancement to help individuals make the needed changes in their thoughts and behaviors.
+Therapists will work with clients to assist them in changing thought distortions that have led to the alcohol abuse in the past, replacing that behavioral response with healthy actions that reinforce sobriety.

 Golf Drug Rehab Provides Effective Treatment for Alcohol Addiction